0xNullLight/Project-3/README.md

 ## User Story

-As a user, I want to be able to pull up a quiz and have it ask me questions I should know for that job, or brush up on terminology or languages or maybe even OOP
+As a user, I want to be able to pull up a quiz and have it ask me questions I should know for that job, or brush up on terminology or languages or maybe even OOP.

 ## Table of Contents
  - [Project Name](https://github.com/0xNullLight/Project-3/blob/main/README.md#bootcamp-quiz)